hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514172v3-the-strawberry-problem-emergence-of-character-level-understanding-in.md

 ---
 layout: default
-title: The Strawberry Problem: Emergence of Character-level Understanding in Tokenized Language Models
+title: "The Strawberry Problem: Emergence of Character-level Understanding in Tokenized Language Models"
 ---

 # The Strawberry Problem: Emergence of Character-level Understanding in Tokenized Language Models